The impact of language and culture on global export and marketing

 Language and culture online

+COVID-19 has pushed every type of business to go online.
+You might be looking at revamping your own website and making it available for some potential new markets.
 Before launching into a full website translation, it is important to understand and address how your international target audience will find your company online.

 Although your digital strategy might be pulling in amazing results in your home market, international digital marketing isn’t a case of replicating the strategy for new countries, and you should never translate your keywords or meta content as it won’t have the same impact overseas.